Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing

 \subsubsection{Methods involving Supervised Disentangled Feature Learning}

-Several two-class FAS methods have utilized live/spoof and domain labels to learn disentangled liveness features, aiming to reduce domain interference and effectively distinguish between live and spoof images.
+Several two-class FAS methods utilize live/spoof and domain labels to learn disentangled liveness features, aiming to reduce domain interference and effectively distinguish between live and spoof images.
 Zhang \textit{et al.} \cite{zhang2020face} pioneered the use of supervised disentangled feature learning in intra-domain FAS.
-Building on this, Wang \textit{et al.} \cite{wang2020cross,wang2022domain} proposed approaches to disentangle liveness features from identity or domain cues and recombine them to enhance generalization.
+Building on this, Wang \textit{et al.} \cite{wang2022domain} proposed approaches to disentangle liveness features from identity or domain cues and recombine them to enhance generalization.
 However, the limited subject diversity and spoof types in training data often constrain the generalizability of these learned features.
-Yue \textit{et al.} \cite{yue2023cyclically} proposed a domain adaptation framework, Cyclically Disentangled Feature Translation Network (CDFTN), which generates pseudo-labeled samples combining domain-invariant liveness features from the source domain and domain-specific content features from the target domain to address performance degradation caused by illumination and spoof-type variations.
-In our prior work, we extended the role of supervised disentangled feature learning to both image-level and feature-level augmentation \cite{huang2022learning, huang2023towards}.
-Specifically, \cite{huang2022learning} used disentangled liveness and domain features to reconstruct spoof images, while \cite{huang2023towards} focused on enriching liveness diversity and broadening domain variations to improve generalization.
-Like other methods in this category, however, these approaches rely on the availability of spoof samples and domain annotations, rendering them unsuitable for one-class FAS scenarios.
+To mitigate this, Yue \textit{et al.} proposed CDFTN~\cite{yue2023cyclically}.
+CDFTN is a domain adaptation framework that synthesizes i) pseudo-labeled samples by recombining domain-invariant liveness features from the source domain and ii) domain-specific content features from the target domain, thereby improving robustness to illumination and spoof-type variations.
+In addition, recent studies have explored supervised disentanglement from different perspectives.
+Wang et al. \cite{wang2024tf} introduced language guidance to disentangle content-related features from category-related features for face anti-spoofing.
+Li et al. \cite{li2023learning} focused on disentangling spoof traces and identity features across multiple modalities.
+Yu et al. \cite{yu2024fourier} further proposed to disentangle domain- and spoof-related features in the Fourier-based frequency space to enhance model generalization.
+In our prior work, we extended supervised disentangled feature learning to image- and feature-level augmentation for improved generalization \cite{huang2022learning, huang2023towards}.
+However, these methods still require spoof samples and domain annotations, limiting their applicability to one-class FAS.